marvbentinganan/website-toolkit/README.md

 #### Available Artisan Commands

-- `php artisan wca:sitespeed-scan` - dispatches a job to run a sitespeed scan for every domain that has `sitespeed_check` set to true in the domains table.
+- `php artisan wtk:sitespeed-scan` - dispatches a job to run a sitespeed scan for every domain that has `sitespeed_check` set to true in the domains table.
 You can also provide an argument of the `domain_id` of the domain you want to scan.
-- `php artisan wca:sitespeed-process` - this will process the data in `import_sitespeed_data` table to store the metrics for each domain.
+- `php artisan wtk:sitespeed-process` - this will process the data in `import_sitespeed_data` table to store the metrics for each domain.